Fanny Chung

 Developing self-efficacy in Hong Kong early childhood music teachers

-Gall, M. & Chung, F. M. Y.European Association for Music in Schools 2016 Conference (Looking for the Unexpected: Creativity and Innovation in Music Education), 16-19 March, 2016, Vilnius, Lithuania.
+Gall, M. & Chung, F. M. Y.European Association for Music in Schools 2016 Conference (Looking for the Unexpected: Creativity and Innovation in Music Education), 16-19 March, 2016, University of Vilnius, Lithuania.

 • 2015